Chesterfield Observer closing local newspaper

 The Feb.
 1 issue will be the newspaper’s last edition, according to owners Carol and Frank McCracken.
 The announcement will be made in the Jan.
 25 edition of the Chesterfield Observer.

+"For over 27 years, the Chesterfield Observer has been the fabric of the community.
+We are heartbroken we are no longer able to report the local news and going-on's," owner Carol McCracken said via email.

-The independently run newspaper has covered Chesterfield County for the past 27 years.
-The newspaper currently distributes 60,000 copies a week and employs six full-time staff and three part-time staff.
+The independently run newspaper covers Chesterfield County and currently distributes 60,000 copies a week.
+The local paper employs six full-time staff and three part-time staff.

 The owners cited a significant decline in advertising revenue caused by the COVID-19 pandemic.